Ed.D. in Special Education

 Public and Nonprofit Leadership

 The Ed.D. in Special Education provides an advanced degree specifically targeting research, theory, and best practices in the special education field.
-A student completes coursework focused on developmentally appropriate practice, advocacy, diversity and research, and scholarship.
+A student completes coursework focused on developmentally appropriate practice, advocacy, and research, and scholarship.
 Students complete a final dissertation at the end of their program.
 This degree is not designed for licensure and is best suited for individuals who seek to work as a leader or scholar-practitioner in this field.
 The focus of study allows a student to select a concentration that will support their professional goals.
 Students will engage in scholarly research throughout the coursework to support their final dissertation.

 Program Outcomes